How to Write an AI Policy for a Professional Services Firm (2026)

 Consulting and staffing firms face two compliance risks that other professional services firms largely don't: NDA intersections and employment law exposure.

-Client NDA Intersections
+Client NDA Intersections:

 If your consulting firm operates under a non-disclosure agreement with a client — which most do — that NDA almost certainly covers confidential strategic information, unreleased financial data, and proprietary methodologies.
 Using AI to process that information without verifying your AI tool's data handling doesn't violate the NDA is a breach risk.
+Before inputting any NDA-covered material into an AI tool, verify the tool's terms explicitly address this, or get written consent from the counterparty.

-FCRA Compliance for Staffing Firms Using AI in Hiring
+FCRA Compliance for Staffing Firms Using AI in Hiring:

 The Fair Credit Reporting Act (FCRA) applies to staffing firms using AI tools that compile, summarize, or score information about candidates.
 If your AI tool summarizes a candidate's background based on LinkedIn, professional records, or third-party data, and you use that summary to make a hiring or placement decision, you may have triggered FCRA's consumer reporting disclosure requirements.
 Illinois HB 3773 (live as of January 1, 2026) independently requires disclosure to candidates and employees when AI influences employment decisions.